Oregon Gov. Kate Brown threatens executive order on climate change

-SALEM, Ore. — Oregon Gov. Kate Brown said Monday that she’s ready to use her executive power to lower carbon emissions following a political crisis in which Republican state senators fled the state for more than a week to thwart climate legislation.
+SALEM, Ore. — Oregon Gov. Kate Brown said Monday that she’s ready to use her executive power to lower carbon emissions following a nine-day Republican walkout that derailed landmark climate legislation and embroiled the state in a political crisis pitting liberal cities against rural residents.

-The Democratic governor said she wants to move forward on a statewide cap and trade plan through the executive branch if lawmakers can’t find a compromise.
+The Democratic governor said she wants to move forward through the executive branch if lawmakers can’t approve meaningful climate legislation.
+She directed her staff to go back to rural communities and industries over the next few months to find points of compromise on what would be the nation’s second statewide cap and trade program.

+Brown will present lawmakers with proposed “modifications” to the plan but is prepared to take the matter into her own hands if she still can’t find a path forward in the Statehouse.

+“Working on legislation is my preferred approach,” she told reporters.
+“However, given the uncertainty that now permeates Oregon’s political system, I am also directing my staff and agencies to explore alternative paths.”

+Two representatives for the Senate’s Republican caucus didn’t immediately respond to emails seeking comment on the governor’s plans.

 The proposal caps climate-changing emissions and requires businesses to buy or trade an ever-dwindling pool of pollution credits or “allowances.”
+California has a similar program.

 The idea divided the Statehouse and revealed lingering tensions between liberal cities like Portland that want to combat climate change and rural areas of the state where the legislation was seen as a further threat to industries like farming, logging and trucking.

-Brown says she wants lawmakers to go back to rural communities and find points of compromise for future legislation that would create the nation’s second statewide cap and trade program, after California.

-Senate Republicans walked out for nine days to delay a vote on the measure and only returned after receiving reassurances it was dead.
+Senate Republicans walked out to block a vote on the measure and only came back after getting reassurances it was dead.
 They said the legislation would kill jobs, raise the cost of fuel and gut small businesses in rural areas.
+Loggers, truckers and others flooded the Capitol to support the Republicans who walked out.

 Democrats say the legislation is critical to make Oregon a leader in the fight against climate change and will ultimately create jobs and transform the economy.